 The Adversary

 From the moment he first appears on the screen, Adam’s forceful and domineering nature becomes an important subplot in the film.
 He has been a strict father to his three boys, a method of parenting that Lily finds to be terrifying.
-He has a very fanatical notion of who should have power and who shouldn’t and doesn’t consider Lily or her friends to be worthy of their abilities.
-He killed Timmy because he thought he was weak and doesn’t deserve to be part of his sons’ lives.
-Adam embodies the very things he preaches, the masculine entitlement.
+He has a very fanatical notion of who should have power and who shouldn’t, and he doesn’t consider Lily or her friends worthy of their abilities.
+He killed Timmy because he thought he was weak and didn’t deserve to be part of his sons’ lives.
+Adam embodies the very things he preaches: masculine entitlement.

 Lily Meets Her Birth Mother